Metaverse: Social issues

 Metaverse development may magnify the social impacts of online echo chambers and digitally alienating spaces or abuse common social media engagement strategies to manipulate users with biased content.
 Keza MacDonald of The Guardian criticized the utopianism of technology companies who claim that a metaverse could be a reprieve from worker exploitation, prejudice, and discrimination.
-MacDonald stated that they would be more positive towards metaverse development if it was not dominated by "companies and disaster capitalists trying to figure out a way to make more money as the real world's resources are dwindling."
+MacDonald stated that they would be more positive towards metaverse development if it were not dominated by "companies and disaster capitalists trying to figure out a way to make more money as the real world's resources are dwindling."
 Marketing professor Andreas Kaplan, citing their experience studying Second Life users, argues that the metaverse may have a generally negative societal impact due to their strongly addictive potential.
 People with physical disabilities like deafness or blindness are disadvantaged without technologies addressed to accessibility.

 Lack of adoption

-As of 2023, there has been little adoption of Metaverse technology, with Decentraland, a platform claiming to be the metaverse, reporting that it had 8,000 daily users or fewer.
+As of 2023, there has been little adoption of metaverse technology; one self-described metaverse platform, Decentraland, was reported by The Verge to have as few as 38 users a day, though Decentraland disputed the report, claiming to have around 8,000 daily users.
 Ed Zitron in Business Insider and Marc Olinga in The Street declared the Metaverse a fad that was "dead", having been displaced by artificial intelligence as the current hot new trend in computing.

+In January 2026, Meta began laying off employees in its VR-focused Reality Labs division and shut down a few of its studios working on VR titles.
+The decision was said to impact more than 1,000 employees, which amounted to about 10 percent of employees in that division.